Ashborn Chapter 1

 Two Soldiers flanked her protectively as they escorted her through the gates leading out of the arena.

 Two name stones remained in the bowl.
-The five Aspira who had claimed their stones from Sphere, stood behind the last two candidates: Jessa Varnell and Dareya Calderin.
+The five Aspiras who had claimed their stones from the Sphere stood behind the last two candidates: Jessa Varnell and Dareya Calderin.

 “Give up, already, Calderin.”
-Jessa’s voice beside me was soft, barely above a whisper, but it dripped with poison.
+Varnell’s voice beside me was soft, barely above a whisper, but it dripped with poison.
 “You don’t belong.
 Your presence is embarrassing both to yourself and to the Order.”

 “When a dragon chooses, it won’t care your pedigree.”
 My voice was low, but steady.